|

 so that we can see predators and food and eat rather than being eaten.
 By being autonomic most of us don’t have to

-think about what it would take to have things we need to see be properly in
+think about what it would take to have things we see be properly in focus.
+Visual acuity is the term used to describe the clarity of what

 you see.
 A refraction